Last Updated: November 13, 2024

 Venture Capital Career

 In 1986, Vinod became a general partner at the Kleiner Perkins venture capital firm, where he was tasked with managing investments in technologies.
 During the early years of his career, he also invested in SKS Microfinance, a company that gave small loans to underprivileged women in rural India.
 In 2004, Khosla went part-time at Kleiner Perkins in order to spend more time with his children, and he eventually left the firm.
 Later that year, he established Khosla Ventures, which "provides venture assistance and strategic advice to entrepreneurs working on breakthrough technologies."
-According the Khosla Ventures website, the firm manages more than $15 billion in assets and focuses on areas such as semiconductors, robotics, and sustainable energy.
-Khosla Ventures has incubated the companies QuantumScape (solid state batteries), LanzaTech (carbon recycling technology), and Impossible Foods (plant-based meat products).
+According to the Khosla Ventures website, the firm manages more than $15 billion in assets and focuses on areas such as semiconductors, robotics, and sustainable energy.
+Khosla Ventures has incubated the companies QuantumScape (solid-state batteries), LanzaTech (carbon recycling technology), and Impossible Foods (plant-based meat products).
 In 2018, Vinod stated that he wanted to use technology and innovation to "reinvent societal infrastructure," and the following year, he presented the video "Amazing: What KV Founders are Doing" to showcase portfolio companies that were reinventing areas including infrastructure, transportation, health, and artificial intelligence.

 Personal Life

-Vinod married his childhood sweetheart, Neeru, in 1980, and they have four children, Vani, Nina, Neal, and Anu.
+Vinod married his childhood sweetheart, Neeru, in 1980, and they have four children: Vani, Nina, Neal, and Anu.
 Neeru is the co-founder of the non-profit organization CK-12 Foundation, which is dedicated to "increasing access to high-quality K-12 STEM education materials."
 Khosla was the honorary chair of the advisory board for DonorsChoose in the San Francisco Bay area.

 He was honored with the American Academy of Achievement's Golden Plate Award in 2000, and in 2007, he received the EY Entrepreneur of the Year award for Northern California.
 Vinod has served as an advisor for the website HackerRank and a member of the board of trustees at Carnegie Mellon University and the University of California, Berkeley's Blum Center for Developing Economies.

 He co-founded the Silicon Valley non-profit organization The Indus Entrepreneurs (TiE), and he is a member of the Breakthrough Energy Ventures board.
 In April 2021, in response to the ongoing COVID-19 pandemic, Khosla tweeted, "I'm willing to fund hospitals in India that need funding to import bulk planeloads of oxygen or supplies into India to increase supply."
-He stated that he would be coordinating grants through the donation platform the Give India foundation.
+He stated that he would be coordinating grants through the donation platform, the Give India Foundation.
 In 2008, Vinod and Neeru donated $500,000 to the Wikimedia Foundation.
 Khosla is a Democrat, and in 2013, he hosted a fundraising dinner for Barack Obama at his Portola Valley home.
 He endorsed Hillary Clinton in the 2016 presidential election.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.